 4. Program fees must be paid by the deadline and before the appointment commences.

-Once non-U.S. citizen or non-U.S. resident applicant scholars have received preliminary acceptance, in order to begin a visiting scholar appointment at UCLA, J-1 visa status must be obtained for the duration of their program.
+Once non-U.S. citizen/resident applicant scholars have received preliminary acceptance, in order to begin a visiting scholar appointment at UCLA, J-1 visa status must be obtained for the duration of their program.
+It takes at least three months to process visiting scholar applications.
+When applying, please take into consideration the time that it will take to make all the necessary arrangements before arriving in LA, including applying for the visa appointment at the appropriate U.S. Embassy once the required Certificate of Eligibility (DS-2019) for J-1 status is processed.
+Incomplete or incorrect applications can significantly delay the process.
 Accompanying dependents (spouse and unmarried children 21 years of age or younger), who are not U.S. citizens or permanent residents, would need to obtain J-2 visa status.
 Please see International Scholar fees above.

 Additional Documentation needed for processing the Certificate of Eligibility